rnabioco/rbi-website/content/education/informatics-fellows/_index.markdown

 ### Workshops

-The fellows are developing a short course on analysis of single-cell RNA sequencing experiments.
-This course will be offered on the Anschutz Medical Campus and will hopefully shift some of the workload of single-cell RNA-seq analysis into individual labs.
+The fellows developed a [short course](https://rnabioco.github.io/cellar/) on analysis of single-cell RNA sequencing experiments.
+This course will be offered periodically on the Anschutz Medical Campus and will hopefully shift some of the workload of single-cell RNA-seq analysis into individual labs.

-### Other courses

-The fellows taught the [Genome Analysis Workshop](http://molb7621.github.io/workshop/) in Spring 2017.
-This semester-long course teaches the basics of shell programming, analysis in R, and scripting in Python.